Bullying Prevention Advisory Group (BPAG) want to hear from you

 The guide is based on research and evidence about effective practice and includes specific information requested by schools.

-It is written for boards of trustees, principals and school staff, and has 4 sections, covering:
+It is written for boards of trustees, principals and school staff, and has four sections, covering:

 - safe and positive school environments